ibm-cloud-docs/CDN/basic-functions.md

 Stopping a CDN is **NOT** recommended for a CDN configured with an HTTPS SAN Certificate, because HTTPS traffic may not work when you move the CDN back to `Running` status.
 {: important}

-Stopping a CDN for a Wildcard domain is **NOT** allowed at this time.
+Stopping a Wildcard CDN with the CNAME suffix `.cdnedge.bluemix.net` is **NOT** allowed at this time.
 {: important}

 **Step 1:**